 Forty-eight percent of males and 40 percent of females admit to never eating while driving, with the remaining majority falling somewhere in the range of eating behind the wheel every day and only a few times a year.
 Interestingly enough, when looking only at those who have admitted to eating while driving, women juggle these two tasks more often than do men.
 In fact, women are more likely than men to eat and drive at least a few times a month.
 They are also more likely to drive and eat on a daily basis.

 While most people would often associate the recklessness that comes with distracted driving with younger drivers, that’s not always the case.
-Our survey found Baby Boomers were the most likely to eat while driving, with 13 percent of 55- to 64-year-olds eating while driving every day, and 11 percent doing so a few times a week.
+Our survey found males age 30 - 39 were the most likely to eat while driving.

 As drivers get older, they tend to feel more comfortable behind the wheel, perhaps making them more likely to multitask while driving.
 Younger drivers, who usually pay higher car insurance rates, are more likely to eat while driving only when necessary, and therefore subsequently raise already high insurance premiums.
 43 percent of millennial and Gen Z drivers never eat while driving, while 31 percent only do so a few times a month to a few times a year.